 We are writers, artists, and political organizers seeking to share our vision of the possible.

-Here, I reflect on it all—in words and photos, stories, rants and recipes—as I formerly did inThe Williston Pioneer, the rural Florida newspaper I used to publish.
-Only now, with a blog, I’m dependent only on readers’ interest, not on advertisers’ dollars.
+Here, I reflect on it all—in words and photos, stories, rants, and recipes—as I formerly did inThe Williston Pioneer, the rural Florida newspaper I used to publish.
+But here I’m dependent only on readers’ interest, not on advertisers’ dollars.
 So Miz Skipper’s no longer obliged to be the nice little newspaper lady.

-And–tourist development threatens sandy beaches of the Gold Coast and fishing villages on the Panhandle alike.
-Corporate agriculture ravages the land and breaks its workers from the Atlantic to the Gulf.
-Throughout the state, mining and industry poison the land and water with support from fundamentalist preachers and right wing politicians.
+Tourist development threatens sandy beaches of the Gold Coast and fishing villages on the Panhandle alike.
+Corporate agriculture ravages the land and its workers from the Atlantic to the Gulf.
+Throughout the state, mining and industry poison the land and water with support from fundamentalist preachers and right-wing politicians.

-Maybe you’ll disagree with what I write here.
+Maybe you’ll disagree with what I write.
 I’d like to hear your thoughts.
-I want this blog to be a place where farmers, service workers, writers, labor organizers, social justice workers, school teachers, conservationists–all of us concerned with what we’re doing to the earth and each other–can exchange ideas, inspire each other to action.
+I want this blog to be a place where farmers, service workers, writers, labor organizers, social justice activists, school teachers, conservationists–all of us concerned with what we’re doing to the earth and each other–can exchange ideas, inspire each other to action.